withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Your Astro project will not use any of these `gatsby-*.js` files, but there may be some content that you can reuse:

 - `gatsby-config.js`: Move your `siteMetadata: {}` into `src/data/siteMetadata.js` (or `siteMetadata.json`) to import data about your site (title, description, social accounts etc.) into page layouts.
 - `gatsby-browser.js`: Consider adding anything used here directly into your main layout's `<head>` tag.
+- `gatsby-node.js`: This file handles multiple server-side operations that have built-in support in Astro:

-- `gatsby-node.js`: You will not need to create your own nodes in Astro, but viewing the schema in this file may help you with defining types in your Astro project.
+     - GraphQL node customization: You do not need to customize the schema in Astro, but viewing the Gatsby schema may have you with defining types in your Astro projects.
+     - Page creation: Astro supports both [async data loading](https://docs.astro.build/en/reference/api-reference/#getstaticpaths) and [pagination](https://docs.astro.build/en/core-concepts/routing/#pagination) right out of the box.
+You can cross-reference your `createPages` function to migrate the pages to Astro's methodologies.
+     - Manual integrations: While Gatsby requires integrations to be purpose-built for Gatsby, Astro supports [Vite plugins](https://docs.astro.build/en/reference/configuration-reference/#vite) (and by extension [Rollup Plugins](https://vitejs.dev/guide/api-plugin.html#rollup-plugin-compatibility)), and [custom Astro integrations](https://docs.astro.build/en/reference/integrations-reference/) alike.
+Using these integration APIs, you can mirror your Gatsby's app integration functionality.

-- `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure the adapter of your choice directly in `astro.config.mjs`.
+- `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure [the adapter of your choice](https://docs.astro.build/en/guides/server-side-rendering/#adding-an-adapter) directly in `astro.config.mjs`.

-## Migrating Gatsby Files to Astro

-You may find it helpful to start by converting your Gatsby layouts and templates into Astro layout components.
-Each page in your Astro project requires its own page shell to produce a full HTML document.
-Astro projects typically use a base layout on every page which renders `<html>`, `<head>` and `<body>` tags.
-In order to be able to bring existing pages and posts from your Gatsby site, you will need an Astro layout component that provides this.
-Other layout components (e.g. blog post template) and components (e.g. SEO component) can be combined with this base layout.

 ### Converting JSX files to `.astro` files

 Here are some common actions you will perform when you convert a Gatsby `.js` component into a `.astro` component:

-1. Use only the `return()` of the existing Gatsby component function as your HTML template.
+1. Use the returned JSX of the existing Gatsby component function as the basis for your HTML template

 2. Change any [Gatsby or JSX syntax to Astro](#convert-syntax-to-astro) (e.g. `<Link to="">`, `{children}`, `className`, inline style objects) or to HTML web standards.

 3. Move any necessary JavaScript, including import statements, into a "code fence" (`---`).
+This includes:
+   - Rewriting any Gatsby function props to use `Astro.props`.
-You will need to write an `Astro.props` statement to access any additional props that were previously passed to your Gatsby function.
-Note that some imported components may need to be converted to Astro themselves, too.
-JavaScript used to conditionally render content is often written inside the HTML template directly.
+   - Converting any imported components to Astro themselves, too.
+   - Migrate JavaScript used to conditionally render content inside the HTML template directly.

 4. Remove any GraphQL queries.
 Instead, use import and `Astro.glob()` statements to query your local files.
 Update any dynamic HTML content from your files to use Astro-specific properties.